MKTHINGS/multilanguage-flight/README.md

 - **Interactive 3D Flight Experience**: Users can navigate through a 3D environment with an airplane, experiencing a virtual flight journey.

-- **Clickable Navigation Links**: The "Services", "Fear of flying?", and "Movies" sections are clickable links that redirect to example.com.
+- **Clickable Navigation Links**: The "Services", "Fear of flying?", and "Blog" sections are clickable links that redirect to [https://mkthings.github.io/blog](https://mkthings.github.io/blog).

 - **Contact Section**: A new Contact section has been added to the application.

 - **Rebranded Logo**: The logo has been changed from "WAWATMOS" to "MK-THINGS".

-- **Redirect Functionality**: After completing the flight experience, the application automatically redirects to example.com after 5 seconds.
+- **Redirect Functionality**: After completing the flight experience, the application automatically redirects to [GITHUB Profile](https://github.com/mkthings) after 5 seconds.

 ## Project Structure